addyosmani/backbone-fundamentals/README.md

   mongoose = require('mongoose');
 ```

-Next, create a new Express server. <code>express.createServer()</code> is a simple way of creating an instance of express.HTTPServer, which we'll be using to pass in our routes.
+Next, create a new Express server. `express.createServer()` is a simple way of creating an instance of express.HTTPServer, which we'll be using to pass in our routes.

 ```javascript
 var app = express.createServer();
 ```

 After this, connect Mongoose up to a database (in our case, localhost should suffice).
-Should you require the ability to pass in authentication information, here's a sample containing all of the supported URL parameters: <code>mongodb://[username:password@]host1[:port1][,host2[:port2],...[,hostN[:portN]]][/[database][?options]]</code>
+Should you require the ability to pass in authentication information, here's a sample containing all of the supported URL parameters: `mongodb://[username:password@]host1[:port1][,host2[:port2],...[,hostN[:portN]]][/[database][?options]]`

 ```javascript
 mongoose.connect('mongodb://localhost/my_database');
 ```

-A Mongoose model for any Todo item can now be easily defined by passing a schema instance to <code>mongoose.model</code>.
-In our case the schema covers a Todo item's <code>text</code> content, its <code>done</code> state and <code>order</code> position in the overall Todo list.
+A Mongoose model for any Todo item can now be easily defined by passing a schema instance to `mongoose.model`.
+In our case the schema covers a Todo item's `text` content, its `done` state and `order` position in the overall Todo list.

 ```javascript
 var Todo = mongoose.model('Todo', new mongoose.Schema({